Riding a bike is a great way to connect with the Transport Canberra network using Bike & Ride.

-- secure your bicycle to a bike rail or rack using a lock from home
+- bring a lock from home and secure your bicycle to a bike rail

-- take your bike on a bus using the bike rack at the front of the vehicle
+- take your bike with you using the bike rack at the front of the bus, or the rack within the light rail carriage

-Park & Pedal is another convenient option for using active travel for your commute.
+Our Park & Pedal locations provide another convenient option for using active travel for your commute and some of these are also connect to Rapid and local bus routes.

 All Bike & Ride facilities are marked on the Bike & Ride map (PDF 1.6MB).